 Mix it up

 Aim to incorporate a variety of learning types in your course design to ensure a balanced and engaging learning experience.
-For example, while Acquisition is essential, it should not dominate the learning process.
-Remember that even though multimedia might be an engaging way to learn (think of listening to podcasts), it often only enables acquisition of information for your students.
+For example, while ‘acquisition’ is essential, it should not dominate the learning process.
+Remember that even though multimedia might be an engaging way to learn (e.g., listening to podcasts), it often only enables acquisition of information for your students.

 Explore multi-functionality

 Remember that each tool often supports more than one learning activity and type.
-For example, a discussion forum on Piazza can facilitate both Discussion and Collaboration, while H5P interactive content – both Acquisition and Practise.
+For example, an Ed Discussion forum can facilitate both ‘discussion’ and ‘collaboration’, while H5P interactive content can involve both ‘acquisition’ and ‘practise’.

 Combine tools